zovoilis-lab/Flye/README.md

 This coarse sequence is then polished into a high quality assembly.

 ABruijn works for both bacterial and eukaryotic genomes.
-Typically, assembly of a bacteria with 50x coverage takes less than an hour on a modern desktop, while yeast assembly takes about 5 hours.
+Typically, assembly of a bacteria with 50x coverage takes less than half an hour on a modern desktop, while 100x yeast assembly takes about two hours.
 A eukaryotic genome of size 200 Mbp can be assembled within a day on a computational server.